Books sarah-marie thinks you should read

 Imagine a really nice teenager, who happens to be smart and curious and uninhibited by the usual teenage social strictures.
 Then add unbelievably and self-admittedly contrived plots.
 My dad recommended this to me and got my whole household hooked.
 I was in a bad mood after finishing the third book, because it was all over.

-Gregor the Overlander, by Suzanne Collins. (also Gregor and the Prophecy of Bane, Gregor and the Curse of the Warmbloods, Gregor and the Marks of Secret.)
+Gregor the Overlander, by Suzanne Collins. (also Gregor and the Prophecy of Bane, Gregor and the Curse of the Warmbloods, Gregor and the Marks of Secret, and Gregor and the Code of Claw.)

 I heard about this book on NPR, described as Alice in Wonderland for kids who'd grown up in New York City, so that the rabbit hole is replaced by an air duct in a high-rise.
 That's pretty accurate.
 The series is unbelievable in quality; it's better than the Harry Potter series, and I think I haven't read such a compelling young-adult fantasy novel since The Chronicles of Prydain (or equivalent).
 In fact, I started crying as I read the end the first book, because I was afraid it was about to be over.
 (Then I realized there were more books in the series and recovered.)
 In 2005, I read Gregor in nightly installments to a captivated audience of high-school students, and they always clamored for more.